steamship-core/python-client/DEVELOPING.md

-# NLUDB
+# Steamship

 We are excited to have you on board!

-These instructions contain the setup for contributors fo the NLUDB client library.
+These instructions contain the setup for contributors fo the Steamship client library.

 For information about *using* this library, please see README.md